How to sell digital products as a makeup artist in 7 steps

 Even if you’ve never sold anything online before, setting up your online consultations and courses with Podia is simple and requires no coding.

-Otherwise, go to the “products” tab in your dashboard and click “create product”.
+Go to the “products” tab in your dashboard and click “create product”.

 Give your course a name and then click “create product”.

 Then, use the “content” tab to add necessary information and files to your course, like videos and downloadable PDFs.

 To categorize your course or add a start and end date, head over to the “settings” tab.

 After that, set a price for your course under the “pricing” tab.

 You have the option to offer your course free, set a price for it, or offer a payment plan.

 Finally, head over to the “draft” tab at the top of your dashboard and hit “published”.
 Keep in mind that you can create course drafts on the Podia's free plan, and you can upgrade to a paid plan when you're ready to publish your online course.

 And voila -- you’re all set up to offer your course.

 You can follow the same steps to set up consultations or 1:1 sessions using the "Coaching" product type.